-Pokémon Go, the game that took the world by storm and worked “I found a Charizard!” into the parenting vernacular, is getting a cousin in arms.
-The creators behind the Pokémon installment just confirmed that they will be releasing a Harry Potter version of the game that will surely psych up Potterites who want to track down virtual broomsticks and Horcruxes around their neighborhoods.
+Pokémon Go, the augmented reality smartphone game that took the world by storm and worked “I found a Charizard!” into the parenting vernacular, is getting a cousin in arms.
+The creators behind the Pokémon installment just confirmed that they will be releasing Harry Potter: Wizards Unite, a Wizarding World version of the game that will surely psych up Potterites who want to track down virtual broomsticks and Horcruxes around their neighborhoods.

-Not much is known about the new game yet, except for its official title: “Harry Potter: Wizards Unite.” and the fact that an official release confirmed that the game will utilize the same AR technology that powered Pokémon Go, created by Niantic Labs.
+Not much is known about the new game yet, except for the fact that it’ll utilize the same AR technology that powered Pokémon Go, created by Niantic Labs.

 Pokémon Go was a smash hit upon its release in 2016.
 It broke the App Store record for first-week downloads, and estimates suggest that in the first week of its release, it was earning the Niantic two million dollars per day.
 It also spawned thousands of pop-up events and fervor among fans hoping to catch them all.
 It was also responsible for a lot of distracted Pokémon hunters walking into walls.